 The increasing number of organizations performing Agile development at the team level know that nothing beats an Agile approach for delivering fully-tested products to the customer in the most efficient manner possible.

-But as we explored in our recent eBook, Agile methodologies were originally created for teams working on project-focused delivery.
+Agile methodologies were originally created for teams working on project-focused delivery.
 So how do you scale Agile development approaches from the team level to work across an entire portfolio?

 As Agile momentum continues to grow in every industry, “Agile Mature” organizations are implementing what’s called SAFe (Scaled Agile Framework) to create an Agile organizational structure at the Portfolio, Program and Team levels.
 If your team is having difficulty integrating Agile methodologies into your projects, read our recent blog on finding your agile rhythm.